 The SM58 sounds clearer and transports your voice more how it really is compared to the SM48.
 The 48 sounds more dull and hollow.
 So, I definitely recommend the SM58 over the SM48.
 There are of course other options that you can research but this is what I can say from my experience.
 From what I’ve heard, the Shure beta 58 (ca. 150 €) and the Shure SM7b (ca. 400 €), used by a lot of top podcasters, are also very good.

 After you recorded your podcast you edit it.
 At first you normalize each audio track.
 That changes the overall volume to a fixed amount.
-Then you add an Equalizer (EQ) and Compressor are the most important effects to improve voice recordings.
+Then you add an Equalizer (EQ) and Compressor to each recorded audio track.
 For audio editing I use the program Cubase which takes some time to fully understand.
 Once you do understand it, it’s fantastic and you can do everything with it that you need to edit your podcast episodes (and much more).

 When you record an interview podcast you usually interview people that are not used to speak into a mic.
 So often they are too far away from the mic, too close but still not speaking loud enough or both.
 Some have a quiet voice and laugh very loudly.
 That and more can make an audio recording sound very uneven.

 A Compressor makes quiet sounds louder and loud sounds more quiet, so this effect evens out your audio recording.
-An EQ has the same goal as a Compressor but with different, more subtle means: you can adjust the various frequencies more to the point with an EQ.
+An EQ has the same goal as a Compressor but with different, more subtle means: you can target specific frequencies that you want to emphasize or your want less of.